 Reust earned his bachelor’s degree in education in 2000 and a master’s degree in education/sports administration two years later.
 He is certified through the Collegiate Strength & Conditioning Coaches Association, USA Weightlifting and International Sports Science Association in addition to being a member of the National Strength & Conditioning Association.

-He is married to the former April Love and the couple has three daughters, Jaylee, Kassidy and Summer, and two sons, Hunter and Kaden.
+He is married to the former April Love and the couple has three daughters, Summer, Kassidy and Jaylee, and two sons, Kaden and Hunter.